 Bob and his wife Joan made Lloydminster their home in 2004 when they relocated for work.
 Bob works in oil and gas as a corporate development specialist.
 Bob began serving on the Elders Board in 2009.
 Bob also volunteers as the head usher at FBC and enjoys occasionally flipping burgers, driving boat, or doing spring cleanup at Pleasantview Bible Camp.
-In the past, Bob has served as an adult small group leader and in the youth ministry.
-Bob is the logistics coordinator for the Saskatchewan Summer Games happening in Lloydminster in 2020.
-He is also a part of a volunteer group serving the lake residents of Turtle Lake and Bright Sand Lake.
-Bob and his family, which now includes three adult children (Aaron, Jordan, and Kelsey) and a daughter-in-law (Melissa), enjoy spending as much of our short summers as possible at Turtle Lake where Bob enjoys fishing and golfing.
+In the past, Bob has volunteered as an adult small group leader and in the youth ministry.
+Bob is a part of a volunteer group serving the lake residents of Turtle Lake and Bright Sand Lake.
+Bob and his family, which now includes three adult children Aaron (Melissa), Jordan (Hannah), and Kelsey, enjoy spending as much of our short summers as possible at Turtle Lake where Bob enjoys fishing and golfing.

 Dave Kroeker has attended FBC since 2014 since moving to our community from Saskatoon.
 This Saskatchewan farm boy now works as a lab supervisor at Altex Energy.
 He is married to Julie and they have three daughters – Jorja, Ginny, and Cece.
 For the past two years their family has enjoyed billeting a Bobcats hockey player.
 While he is a little past the age to play with the Bobcats, Dave enjoys playing rec hockey in the ‘twilight’ league and cheering for the oilers.
 He also enjoys sitting and listening to his record collection.
 Dave believes we are all called to use our gifts to serve God.
 He is passionate about sharing his faith with the next generation which shows in his commitment to volunteering weekly in FBC KIDS and previously in FBC Young Adults.
 Dave believes that God is calling him to use his wisdom and life experiences to serve FBC on the Elders Board.